tejakummarikuntla/lane-detection-openCV/README.md

 # applying Canny method to identify edges. </br>
 - The change in brightness over a series of pixels is the GRADIENT. </br>
-- A strong gradinent indicates a steep change and a small gradient indicates a shallow change </br>
+- A strog gradinent indicates a steep change and a small gradient indicates a shallow change </br>
 - To compute the gradient of a image one must recongnise, that we can represent an image in a two dimensional co-ordinate space [x,y]
 - The X-axis represents the image's width and the y- axis go along the image's hight
 - width represents the no.of columns and Hight represents the no.of rows, such that the product of width and the hight